 ISPs migrating towards an IPv6 core network still need to reach the IPv4 world.
 Maintaining a dual-stack environment internally is often not a valid option as it would increase the costs and complexity.
 Meanwhile, IPv4 address depletion remains.
 A CG-NAT router performing NAT64 proposes an appropriate solution for both of these requirements.
 In today’s blog post, we will show how to configure 6WIND vRouter as a CG-NAT router that enables NAT64 at the edge of the core network.

 In this post, we will focus on the following use case scenario:

 This ISP must allow end-users connected behind their uCPEs to connect to IPv4-only hosts through the IPv6 core network.
 It owns a restricted pool of IPv4 public addresses.
 When IPv6 clients want to connect to a given domain name they must first perform a DNS resolution to retrieve the associated IPv6 address by querying a DNS name server for an AAAA DNS resource record (DNS RR).
 However IPv4-only hosts are recorded in a type A DNS RR.
 That’s why NAT64 works in conjunction with a DNS64 name server that can provide custom-built AAAA DNS RRs for IPv4-only hosts:

-The DNS64 name server relies on a regular DNS name server and acts as a proxy for end user DNS resolution requests: it first forwards the query for AAAA records.
+The DNS64 name server relies on a regular DNS name server and acts as a proxy for end-user DNS resolution requests: it first forwards the query for AAAA records.
 If no record is returned, it searches for A records of the same domain name.
 When A records are returned, it converts them into AAAA records using the scheme described in RFC 6052 to finally send them back to the end-user.
 This scheme embeds IPv4 addresses in IPv6 addresses by using a “well-known IPv6 prefix”.
 The prefix 64:ff9b::/96 is reserved for this usage, even though any prefix can be used, provided that the NAT64 and DNS64 servers agree on the same value.
 The client is now able to access the IPv4 host using this IPv6 address.
 The packet is routed through the NAT64 router, which translates the IPv6 packet into an IPv4 packet by extracting the embedded IPv4 address.
 6WIND vRouter can fulfill both NAT64 and DNS64 functions: the uCPEs then declare the vRouter as a DNS name server and as a gateway.

 Let’s first focus on the fast path configuration under “system”:

 We enable the fast path, which will be in charge of the physical interfaces.
 LAN and WAN interfaces handled by the fast path are configured with static addresses inside the main vrf:

 We also define a default IPv4 route via the WAN interface, an IPv6 route back to the uCPEs and 2 additional routes that we’ll explain below.